dswd/zvault/docs/man/zvault-import.1.md

 repository will be created and then the remote bundles will be imported and added to the local index.

 The repository will be created at the location `REPO`.
-If `REPO` is omitted, the default repository location will be used.
 It is important that the path given as `REPO` does not yet exist, so that it can be created.

 The remote storage path `REMOTE` must be an existing remote storage folder initialized by _zvault-init(1)_.